rayasabari/laravuetonic/README.md

     ...
     ```
-    I recommend you to use mailtrap.io for safe email testing in development
+    Definitely, use mailtrap.io to safe email testing in development
      ```sh
     ...